Entain: Operations

 Entain is headquartered in the Isle of Man and employs over 30,000 staff in over 30 jurisdictions.

+Legal Issues

+In December 2023, Entain entered into a deferred prosecution agreement (DPA) with the Crown Prosecution Service, the first of its kind in the United Kingdom.
+Entain was under investigation by HM Revenue & Customs, and the conduct which is the subject of the DPA relates to alleged failure by GVC to prevent bribery contrary to Section 7 of the Bribery Act 2010 between July 2011 and December 2017.
+Entain agreed to pay £615 million to suspend proceedings.

+Entain, alongside, Flutter Entertainment, Tipico, and other gambling organisations, are currently facing major consumer claims in Germany.
+Lawyers claim that tens of thousands of gamblers are due a return of their losses because these betting operators were operating in Germany without a license.
+The EU Reporter estimates damages could reach around 1 billion Euros.

+The gambling companies claim that they were eligible to operate across continental Europe due to their Maltese license, but the German courts have sided with the claimants.
+As a result, the case will now move up to the European Court of Justice.

 Entain-owned brands

 Entain operates consumer-facing brands in the online gambling industry, including:

 Sports labels

 Betboo

 Betboo was established in 2005 and provides online bingo, sportsbook, casino and poker to South American customers.
 It was acquired by the GVC Group in July 2009.

 BetMGM

 In July 2018, GVC announced a 50/50 joint venture with US Hotel and Casino operator MGM Resorts International to create a sports betting and online gaming platform targeting the U.S. market in states where such activities are legal.

 bwin

 bwin is Entain's main sports betting brand in continental Europe.
 Its core markets include Germany, Italy, Spain, France and Belgium.
 As well as sports bets, bwin has a variety of table and slot casino games as well as online poker where licensed to do so.

 The bwin brand has been associated with sponsorship of a number of football teams including Real Madrid, A.C.
 Milan, Bayern Munich, Manchester Utd and Juventus.
 The brand sponsors four Spanish La Liga clubs: Valencia CF, Villarreal CF, Sevilla FC and Atlético Madrid.

 In February 2018, GVC Holdings was fined £350,000 by the UK Gambling Commission for repeated failings from ElectraWorks Limited.
 The company was punished for infringements relating to the advertising of free bets and bonus offers.